turntayble81/address-filter/README.md

 ## Design decisions

 Google's API is called to determine coordinates for each address.
 I decided to do so asyncronously.
 This improves performance.
 The tradeoff is that return order can't be guaranteed.
 To ensure results are always displayed in the same order, I simply do a sort on the resulting array.
-If order is more important than performance, this pull request #1 should be merged in.
+If order is more important than performance, pull request https://github.com/turntayble81/address-filter/pull/1 should be merged in.